lieanu/lieanu.github.io/_posts/2015-05-01-GSOC2015-Community-Bonding-Week-02.md

 ##Next week:

-* Go on optimizing the performance.
+* Go on optimizing the performance of this module.
     * After extract gadgets with captone and cache gadgets in a tmp file, the performance is much better now.
     * The classify pass of BARF is a bottleneck now.
 170 instructions cost about 50 seconds.
     * I just wanna to know the destination and source regs of one gadgets, maybe the classify pass is unnecessary.
 Find a way to replace it.